 Beatles fans and everyone interested in music technology have something to look forward to.
-From November 3, the Music Machines exhibition will include a Studer J37 tape recorder exactly like the ones used by The Beatles when they recorded Sgt.
+The Music Machines exhibition will now include a Studer J37 tape recorder exactly like the ones used by The Beatles when they recorded Sgt.
 Pepper’s Lonely Hearts Club Band.

 The Studer J37 set the standard for professional tape recorders in the mid-1960s.
 Having four tracks made it possible to layer several recordings on top of each other, and this machine had a unique sound quality.
 While working on Sgt.
 Pepper at Abbey Road Studios, The Beatles had their technicians connect two J37 machines so they had even more tracks to play around with.